awsdocs/aws-cost-management-user-guide/doc_source/ce-filtering.md

 Cost Explorer displays a chart that represents the data in common to the filters that you have selected, which means that you can use filters together to analyze subsets of cost data\.
 For example, if you set the **Service** filter to show costs related to Amazon EC2 and Amazon RDS services and then select **Reserved** using the **Purchase Option** filter, the cost chart shows how much money **Reserved** instances on Amazon EC2 and Amazon RDS cost for each of the three months specified\.

 **Note**
-AWS Cost and Usage report in Cost Explorer is limited to 1024 filters\.
+AWS Cost and Usage Reports in Cost Explorer is limited to 1024 filters\.
 The RI Utilization reports allow filtering by only one service at a time, and only for the following services:
 Amazon EC2
 Amazon Redshift